Muratozbk/house-marketplace/README.md

 - Swiper: A mobile touch slider library for sliding through elements.
 - React Toastify: A notification library for displaying success, error, and other types of messages.

-## Installation

-To run the House Marketplace App locally, follow these steps:

-1. Clone the repository:

-2. Navigate to the project directory:

-3. Install the dependencies:

-4. Start the development server:

-5. Open your web browser and visit `http://localhost:3000` to access the app.

-Please note that you will need to have Node.js and npm (Node Package Manager) installed on your machine.

 ## Project Structure

 The project's codebase is organized as follows: